Question: Best Cover? What's the Best Cover of a book you've read and didn't like?

 The more Ellie gets to know Seth the more she’s convinced he’s a psychopathic killer.
 The problem is he’s the sweetest psychopathic killer she’s ever met.
 Not to mention he’s brutally hot.
 No matter how hard she tries, she can’t help but fall for him.
 Will Ellie find true love, or will her summer of firsts turn out to be a summer of lasts?

-Well, a potential boyfriend who is a serial killer would pretty much be at the top of the Bad Boy pyramid, right?
+My Review: Well, a potential boyfriend who is a serial killer would pretty much be at the top of the Bad Boy pyramid, right?
 Especially if his preferred victim type- the physical traits, etc. of the people he kills- fits you.
 Well this is the setup and mystery of the book.
 And she thinks this, initially, because she's spying on him.
 Kind of like this classic movie, Rear Window.

 I'm not going to tell you whether or not he's the serial killer.
 But Ellie does believe he is and finds him attractive and sort of dates him.
 Or at least spends some alone time with him.
 Which kind of makes her all kinds of stupid.
 And yet the story is full of suspense and charm and you just have to go with it.
 If this kind of thing will annoy you because you will find Ellie TSTL (too stupid to live), then you might want to skip this book.
 Or wait until you're just in the frame of mind where you can suspend disbelief and just go along with the story.
 Why is this book so appealing to me?
 I guess because it's one of those stories that highlights the weird things that can happen in suburbia.
 (Where I spent my teen years.)
 It's also why I like this movie- in addition to the fact that it's a John Waters film and I just love him.